voodoohop/voodoohop-ableton-tools/README.md

 - shows the waveforms of tracks playing in a convenient floating window
 - reads the warp markers of the audio files and shows the properly warped waveform with the aligned playing positions
-- if you have a software like mixed in key or the free keyfinder it will read the key tags and color the waveforms accordingly
+- if you have a software like Mixed in Key or the free Keyfinder it will read the key tags and color the waveforms accordingly
 - transposing the clips in live will change the color of the waveform allowing you to quickly match the audio harmonically
 - harmonic wheel showing relationship between playing songs and how pitching them will change their harmony
 - choose between different key notations (camelot, open key and traditional)